ciao-group/coupled-sim-ciao/README.md

 For this there is a possibility to extract the data from Unity, but that is a non-efficient workaround. <br>
 There is a much better, easier and more visual implementation made directly by Varjo.
 On [Varjo's website](https://developer.varjo.com/docs/get-started/gaze-data-collection) you can find an extensive guide on it.
 This implementation uses **Varjo Base** Software to record the view from the HMD.
 The output is a video with the view from the HMD and a point showing where the eyes of the user are looking at.
-We also get an extensive eye tracking file with multiple variables ranging from  gaze coordinates to quality of eye tracking.
+We also get an extensive eye tracking file with multiple variables ranging from  gaze coordinates to quality of eye tracking. <br>

 ![](ReadmeFiles/15.png)